 - Additional Autumn assessment opportunities for these qualifications would require students to re-attend centres for a period of 2-3 months in order to complete an entirely new final major project.
 Centres would not be able to accommodate this with consistency or fairness.

-- This would place a disproportionate burden on centres, and would have significant impact on other learners still attending or commencing a UAL qualification this Autumn.
+- This would place a disproportionate burden on centres and would have a significant impact on other learners still attending or commencing a UAL qualification this Autumn.

 - This timeframe would detrimental to student progression.